 1. Released Time

 Commitments of faculty time will be permitted if approved in advance by the department chair and the dean of the school or college.
 In most cases, the grant or contract should fully reimburse the university for that portion of a faculty member’s time that is being released.
 Summer compensation at the rate of 1/9 of the nine-month contract amount per month is routinely approved, provided that no other employment is assumed during that period.
-Faculty members are expected to request reimbursement for time allocated to research projects funded by grants or contracts, even though the percentage of time allocated may not call for a further reduction of course load.
+Faculty members are expected to request reimbursement for the time allocated to research projects funded by grants or contracts, even though the percentage of time allocated may not call for a further reduction of course load.

 Faculty may not be paid additional grant compensation beyond their regular contract except in rare cases where there are clearly defined extra duties.
 Generally, only those faculty teaching off-campus extension and continuing education courses in addition to their regular class schedules will qualify.